dankovacek/frst_590/FRST590_Term_Paper_DK.md

 $$ln(Q_{all}) = \beta_7 + \beta_8 \cdot P_{all} \hspace{5.2cm} (3)$$

-Statistical tests of the coefficients ($\beta_0, ..., \beta_8$) are used to measure whether the relationship between streamflow and precipitation for the two periods of interest are better represented by
+Statistical tests of the coefficients ($\beta_0, ..., \beta_8$) are used to evaluate whether the relationship between streamflow and precipitation for the two periods while controlling for LULC change.
+In each model, *I* has a value of 0 or 1 based upon the period, such that pre and post-change periods are assigned separate coefficients.
+ANOVA tests for significant difference in the ...

 Using annual precipitation and runoff volumes, *Gupta et al. [2015]* posits that a change in the linear relationship between precipitation and (the natural logarithm of) runoff should be indicative of a change in how the watershed converts precipitation to streamflow. [@Georgiou_2015]

-In each model, *I* has a value of 0 or 1 based upon the period, such that pre and post-change periods are assigned separate coefficients.
-ANOVA tests for significant difference in the

-Temporal trends in annual precipitation are demonstrated in two ways, one using the Mann-Kendall nonparametric test, and the other by calculating mean annual precipitation for three periods: 1920-1949, 1950-1979, and 1980-2009.
+-uses 1975 as a breakpoint, but the starting points are different.  how sensitive are results to inclusion or exclusion of outlier years?

+-Gupta says seasonal runoff ratio changes are not appropriate due to dependence of runoff on antecedent soil moisture in previous season.
+-gupta makes the interdependence between precipitation, soil type, soil storage, and antecedent soil mosture, in arguing that previous studies have concluded LULC contribute to increased runoff due to increased runoff ratios from better drainage.
+Gupta argues that, among other factors, these studies fail to consider that higher runoff ratios may be due to increased soil moisture from increased precipitation.

 -where does the moisture come from?